 - JobStart: Since 1980, JobStart has been a community based, non-profit agency that connects GTA job seekers and employers.

-- Skills for Change: Skills for Change is known for delivering programs that respond to shifting immigration and workplace trends and that lead to employment.
+- Skills for Change: Skills for Change is known for delivering programs that respond to shifting immigration and workplace trends to support employment.

 - Seneca: Seneca offers many programs for newcomers to Canada that assist with job search, job placement, career planning, language instruction, and culture in the workplace.